KDE/digikam-doc/main_window/interface_layout.rst

     The digiKam Main Window Status-Bar

-The status bar at the bottom shows in all eight views:
+The status bar at the bottom shows:

     - The file name when selecting a single file.